-In books, the afterword, although it draws certain conclusions, can also present information that is not essential to the actual book, but which is, however, still deemed relevant.
-The afterword may have an opening, that is to say an expansion to new research perspectives, or new problems to deal with, or even a more general question in connection with those treated in the 'main' book.
+The After-word, although it draws certain conclusions, can present information that is not essential to the actual book, but which is, however, still deemed relevant.
+Afterword may have an expansion to new research perspectives, or new problems to deal with, or even a more general question in connection with those treated in the 'main' book.
+Chérisey follows this idea.

-Just before the 'Afterword' in Louis' book, there are a few pages entitled 'Circuit' also written by Marquis de Chérisey.
+Just before the 'Afterword' there are a few pages entitled 'Circuit' also written by Marquis de Chérisey.
 I include this short chapter too.

 0000 CIRCUIT 0000